In this section

 If you’ve missed your court date, get immediate legal advice.

 You may have a good reason which can be explained to the court, but you must do this as soon as you can.
 Even if you were sick on the court date and you have a medical certificate, you still have to go to court as soon as you are well and explain.
 If you do nothing, you will be in more trouble and you could be charged with failing to appear

 If you are unsure about your bail, or your bail conditions, get legal advice.

-To change your bail conditions, you’ll need to go back to the court which granted your bail and explain to them why the conditions need to be changed.
+To change your bail conditions, you’ll generally need to go back to the court which granted your bail and explain to them why the conditions need to be changed.
 You can do this at your next court date, or if it’s urgent, you can contact the court to see if they can move your court date forward.
 If you have a bail condition requiring you to live at a particular address and to, or report to a particular police station at certain times, sometimes your bail condition will allow you to seek approval from the Officer in charge of Police Prosecutions or the Office of the Director of Public Prosecutions to change your address or reporting station or times.
 Whether you can do this depends on exactly what your bail undertaking says.

-If you have multiple charges, you may have bail to more than one court (eg. the Magistrates Court and the District Court)—any changes will have to be made in both courts.
+If you have multiple charges, you may have bail to more than one court (eg the Magistrates Court and the District Court)—any changes will have to be made to all bail undertakings.

 If your charges are committed to the Supreme or District Court, your bail becomes a promise to appear in the District or Supreme Court, rather than the Magistrates Court.

 It’s very important you continue to meet your bail conditions and let the court know if you need to change your address.
 All the notices from the District or Supreme Court will be sent to your address.
 If you don’t let the court know about these changes, you won’t receive notices to attend court and you may fail to appear.
 If this happens, the judge may issue a warrant for your arrest.